akeneo/pim-community-dev/src/Akeneo/Pim/Automation/FranklinInsights/README.md

 - Test stack (unit/acceptance/integration/e2e) and mock e2e

 ### Technical Debt
-- aggregates (training arrived a bit late so it's not correctly done)
+- aggregates (training happened a bit late so it's not correctly done)
-- value objects (VO appears during the project, we should create more)
+- value objects (VO appeared during the project, we should create more)

 ### Plug to external components & bounded contexts